Curves of Minimax Spirality: Conclusion

 As mentioned earlier in the Introduction, minimum spirality is used as a measure of (maximum) comfort in the design of railway tracks and roads.
 It seems to be common practice to connect circular and/or straight tracks by a single easement spiral.
 In this paper, we show that for optimality more than just one spiral needs to be concatenated.
 We also show that under a curvature constraint (simple bounds on curvature) the optimal track will in general be a concatenation of spirals and circular arcs (and straight lines).

-We obtain numerical evidence that the number of arcs required to be concatenated in an optimal curve can be infinite (Fuller's phenomenon).
-We propose a numerical remedy for the example instance of concern.
+We obtain what looks like numerical evidence that the number of arcs required to be concatenated in an optimal curve can be infinite (Fuller's phenomenon).
+We propose a numerical remedy for the example instance of concern, at least to obtain an approximately optimal solution.
+It would be interesting to investigate and see if it is possible to prove Fuller's phenomenon for the problem studied here, in a way similar to that done for a different problem in~\cite{ZhuTreCer2016} or that geometrically described in the earlier review in~\cite{Borisov2000}.

 Again, in practical applications, it might be necessary to minimize not only the spirality but also the length of a curve.
 This is a question of multi-objective optimization, which would indeed be interesting to look at in a similar fashion as in~\cite{KayNoaZha2024}.